 Information related to waiver services and general waiver descriptions are initially made available following receipt of a waiver application.
 Service plans are then developed with the member and an interdisciplinary team, regardless of delivery system.
-Teams often consist of the member and if appropriate their representative, case manager, health home coordinator, or community-based case manager, service providers, and other supporting persons selected by the member.
-During service plan development, the member and/or their representative is strongly encouraged to engage in an informed choice of services and is offered a choice of institutional or HCBS.
-Service planning is timely, occurs when convenient for the member, and is intended to reflect the member's cultural considerations.
+Teams often consist of the member and, if appropriate, their representative; case manager, health home coordinator, or community-based case manager; service providers; and other supporting persons selected by the member.
+During service plan development, the member and/or their representative is strongly encouraged to engage in an informed choice of services, and is offered a choice of institutional or HCBS.
+Planning is timely, occurs when convenient for the member, and is intended to reflect the member's cultural considerations.
 If the member chooses to self-direct services, an Independent Support Broker is provided to assist with budgeting and employer functions.
+The Iowa Mediciad Member Services Unit remains available at all times, during normal business hours, to answer questions and offer support to all Medicaid members.
+Further, the Member Services Unit distributes a quarterly newsletter in effort to continually educate waiver members about services and supports that are available but may not have been identified during the service plan development process.

-The interRAI Standardized Assessment Tool or other department designated standardized assessment tool is completed prior to the initiation of services and yearly thereafter for fee-for-service (FFS) and MCO members.
+The interRAI Standardized Assessment Tool and the Mayo Portland Adaptability Inventory (MPAI) or other department designated standardized assessment tool is completed prior to the initiation of services and yearly thereafter for fee-for-service (FFS) and MCO members.
+These tools are provided to the member upon request and are utilized by the member, their case manager and their IDT during the service planning meeting to identify priority needs and goals in order to develop the member's comprehensive person centered service plan.